OceanGPT/OceanGym/README.md

 conda activate oceangym
 ```

-After that, make sure the `HoloOcean` is ready.
+After that, make sure the `HoloOcean` is ready:

 ## Deploy HoloOcean